idanBarzellai/ZehavaPointNClick/README.md

 ---

-## Inspirations

-Inspired by:

-- Classic point-and-click adventure games
-- Fairytale storytelling
-- Interactive narrative experiences

----

-## Future Improvements

-Possible future additions:

-- More dialogue choices
-- Additional puzzles
-- Save/load system
-- Mobile optimization
-- More animations and sound polish

----

-## Credits
+## Team Members

-Created by:

 - Idan Barzellai
 - Danielle Franzes

-Academic Project - Narrative Point-and-Click Game

 ---

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript

+## How to Run

+- Clone or download the repository.
+- Open the project folder.
+- Run it with a local server.

+Recommended: VS Code + Live Server extension, then open `index.html`.

 ## Project Structure